 Astronauts call for renewed investment in space travel on anniversary of Apollo 11.

-The mission is planned to deliver laboratory gear and mice for bone-loss experiments, as well as food and spare parts to keep it operating after the US space shuttles are retired next year.
+The Discovery mission was planned to deliver laboratory gear and mice for bone-loss experiments, as well as food and spare parts to keep it operating after the US space shuttles are retired next year.

 As the assembly of the $100bn space station nears completion, Nasa and its partners – Russia, Europe, Japan and Canada – are shifting focus to research programmes.

-Two refrigerator-sized racks for fluid physics and materials science experiments are among the seven tonnes of new gear set to be installed during Discovery’s nine-day stay at the station.
+Two refrigerator-sized racks for fluid physics and materials science experiments were among the seven tonnes of new gear set to be installed during Discovery’s stay at the station.

 Mice on board